 In addition, the Councilmembers evaluate the job performance of the City Manager and the City Attorney, attend City Council meetings, special workshops/meetings, schedule and attend community meetings to address various topics and initiatives, serve as the City liaison for various area-wide boards, and represent the City at numerous ribbon cuttings, opening day festivities, and organizational welcomes and events.

-Mayor George N. Cretekos, A lifelong resident of Pinellas County, grew up in Tarpon Springs and was graduated from Tarpon Springs High School.
+A lifelong resident of Pinellas County, George N. Cretekos grew up in Tarpon Springs and was graduated from Tarpon Springs High School.
 During his junior year at Davidson College, he was selected for the "Washington Semester" program at American University in Washington, D.C.
-He returned to Davidson to receive an AB degree in Political Science in 1969.
+He received an AB degree in Political Science in 1969 from Davidson.
 Mr. Cretekos earned a Master of Public Administration from the University of Pittsburgh in 1970.

 Mr. Cretekos was unopposed in his bid to fill the remaining term of a vacated council seat in 2007.
-He was re-elected to a four-year term in January 2008.
+He was re-elected to a four-year term in January, 2008.
 He was elected Mayor on Jan.
 31, 2012, and reelected without opposition in 2016.
 He has served as President of the Barrier Islands Government Council and of the Pinellas County Mayors’ Council.
 Mr. Cretekos, a more than 50 gallon blood donor, is on the Tampa Bay Area Board of Reference of One Blood and is a volunteer courier for the National Marrow Transplant Program.
-Most recently, the Salvation Army awarded its “OTHERS Award” to Mayor Cretekos in recognition of his service throughout the community.
 Mayor Cretekos also serves as an altar assistant and lay reader at his church, Holy Trinity Greek Orthodox Church.

 Having moved to Clearwater's Sand Key in 1976, Mr. Cretekos and his wife Carolyn, also a Tampa Bay native, still reside there.